-The Oncofertility Consortium is a national, interdisciplinary initiative designed to explore the reproductive future of cancer survivors.
+The Oncofertility Consortium is an international, interdisciplinary initiative designed to explore the reproductive future of cancer survivors.

 Survival rates among young cancer patients have steadily increased over the past four decades in part because of the development of more effective cancer treatments.
 Today, both women and men can look forward to life after cancer, yet many may face the possibility of infertility as a result of the disease itself or these lifesaving treatments.